 The Olympic games are the pinnacle of an athlete’s career, where the fastest, strongest and elite compete for the podium finish.
 But just like you and me, they too suffer injuries, both career-ending and career limiting.
 How do they recover?

-In the 2008 Beijing Olympic games, out of the 9572 athletes, 1055 injuries were reported with the most common place of injury at the knee.
+In the 2008 Beijing Olympic games, out of the 9572 athletes, 1055 injuries were reported with the knee’s most commonplace injury.
 The table below shows a grasp of the injuries sustained by athletes at the 2008 Olympic games and 2010 Winter Olympic games.

-Let’s focus on the summer sports for the purpose of this article.
+Let’s focus on the summer sports for this article.

 If you guessed soccer, taekwondo, field hockey, handball and weightlifting as your top 5, you win the GOLD!